A post-apocalyptic online survival role-playing game with a blockchain based economy

 UTILITY TOKEN PURPOSE

-Each player will have a digital wallet linked to their account, which can store player data, team factions, digital currency, ownership contracts and more.
-Players have the freedom to send their tokens to exchanges to trade into fiat currency if their wish.
-We will be developing a digital wallet for smartphone, so players can store their tokens, items and player data in their pocket, and receive notifications on in-game activity such as if their base is under attack, messages from other players, etc.
+Each player can use their preferred digital wallet of choice linked to their account, but we plan to enable users to use an in-game digital wallet which can display player data, team factions, digital currency and items owned, and more.
+We will also be developing a digital wallet for smartphone, so players can view their tokens, items and player data on their smartphone, customize their character while away from the main game, and receive notifications of in-game activity such as if their base is under attack, messages from other players, etc.

 TOKENOMICS IN AN MULTIPLAYER ECONOMY

-The DIO token economy is centered around a continuous circulation of tokens between Fracture Labs and the ecosystem’s participants, aiming at a highly liquid token.
+The DIO token economy is centered around a continuous circulation of tokens between the Decimated world and the ecosystem’s participants, aiming at a highly liquid token.

 The economy is designed to manage the inflow and outflow of virtual tokens and items, taking all types of gameplay into consideration.

-The player can earn cryptocurrency without spending any real money, simply by playing the game, salvaging cryptocurrency and doing paid missions posted by other players or the development team.
+The player can earn this token simply by playing the game, salvaging the environment and doing paid missions posted by other players or the development team.

 Players will be rewarded DIO tokens in the following circumstances: